polimi-ispl/rs-mnmf/README.md

 ## References

-The RS-MCNMF for audio source separation was originally proposed in:
+The RS-MNMF for audio source separation was originally proposed in:
-* M. Pezzoli, M. Cobos, F. Antonacci, A. Sarti, "Ray-Space-Based Multichannel Nonnegative Matrix Factorization for Audio Source Separation"
+* M. Pezzoli, J. J. Carabias-Orti, M. Cobos, F. Antonacci, A. Sarti, "Ray-Space-Based Multichannel Nonnegative Matrix Factorization for Audio Source Separation"

 However the following articles are also important for understanding the technique: